Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: If `getchar` is faster, why would we ever want to use `scanf` to read individual characters? [p.
-140]
+Q: If `getchar` is faster, why would we ever want to use `scanf` to read individual characters?

 </div>
 <!-- END: div -->